strimzi/strimzi.github.io/_posts/2024-03-22-kraft-migration.md

 All the possible metadata changes are encoded as specific event records in Apache Kafka.
 They are all described using JSON files (which are then used to automatically build the corresponding Java classes) you can find [here](https://github.com/apache/kafka/tree/trunk/metadata/src/main/resources/common/metadata).

-Getting rid of an external system like ZooKeeper simplifies the overall architecture and removes the burden of taking care of an additional component.
+Removing an external system like ZooKeeper simplifies the overall architecture and removes the burden of taking care of an additional component.
 The scalability is also improved by reducing the load on the metadata store by using snapshots to avoid unbounded growth (compacted topic).
 When there is a leadership change in the quorum controller, the new leader already has all the committed metadata records so the recovery is pretty fast.